Written and Medically Reviewed by Dr Leigh Plowman, Optometrist (updated Sept 2022)

 Treating dry eyes start with a proper diagnosis by an ophthalmologist or a doctor of optometry.
 After a thorough check-up, they can determine if you have dry eyes, how severe your case is and prescribe you treatment options accordingly.

-- Supplements – can also help improve overall eye health.
-Adding omega-3 fatty acids, vitamin D, vitamin A, zinc, lutein and zeaxanthin to your diet can help ensure the production of adequate tears and keep your eye healthy.
+– can also help improve overall eye health.
+Adding omega-3 fatty acids, vitamin D, vitamin A, zinc, lutein, and zeaxanthin to your diet can help ensure the production of adequate tears and keep your eye healthy.

-- Prescription eye drops – help relieve eye inflammation.
+Prescription eye drops – help relieve eye inflammation.
 Unlike artificial tears, these eye drops require a prescription.
-Restasis, Cequa and Xiidra are some of the best eye drops for dry eyes.
+Restasis, Cequa and Xiidra can help dry eyes.

 Aside from these treatments and medications, you can also try some preventive measures at home.